 Multidistrict Litigation of Talcum Powder Lawsuits

-Most, if not all, talcum powder lawsuits are currently being handled as part of a multidistrict litigation (MDL).
-MDL cases are different from class action lawsuits in that the plaintiffs file individual claims, but they are all handled through the same district court to make the process more efficient.
+Most, if not all, baby powder cancer lawsuits are currently being handled as part of a multidistrict litigation (MDL).
+MDL cases are different from class action suits in that the plaintiffs file individual claims, but they are all handled through the same district court to make the process more efficient.
 Such MDLs are often set up where there are (or are likely to be) many similar cases that may have some differences in the individual circumstances.

 Baby powder lawsuits against Johnson & Johnson are being handled as part of MDL No. 2738, “In Re: Johnson & Johnson Talcum Powder Products.”
 The Honorable Freda L. Wolfson and Lois H. Goodman are presiding over the case in the United States District Court for the District of New Jersey.